 Ask yourself if you are taking every contact with you

 Maybe it's time for a clean-up?
-In the contacts export you can see in the last columns how often contacts have opened and clicked.
-You can also create a dynamic list of sleeping readers.
+You can create a dynamic list of sleeping readers.
 For example, choose not to transfer all contacts that have not been opened in the past year to your new system.
 Give these contacts one last chance through a reactivation campaign.

 Things that can be exported on request by Spotler support

 - Messages: Think of campaign messages such as your sign-up confirmation

 You will receive both of the above points in an HTML file.
 This file contains images that are stored online at Spotler.
 We keep these images for a short period after your account has been closed, but will be deleted in the long term.
 So don't forget to save the images from the HTML file on your computer if you want to keep them.

 At Spotler, the correct use of the SPF record is a requirement, this is part of the DNS settings of your domain name.
 These settings also include DMARC, DKIM and other security steps that are optional within Spotler.
 Your domain administrator set this way at the time so that Spotler is allowed to e-mail with your reply address.
 If you stop using Spotler, it is wise to ask your domain administrator to revoke the permission.
 Are you switching to another Spotler account?
 Then the SPF record can remain.
 The additional security steps such as DMARC and own private domains are set at the account level, so these must be changed.